 Bukhchuluun Ganburged is a Mongolian musician and throat singer who plays a range of traditional and indigenous instruments.
 He is an accomplished improviser and has toured internationally with the Khan Bogd and Morin Huur Ensemble.
 Website

 Elke Utermöhlen is a performer, stage director, sound artist.
-1984-92 Co-founder and actress of the german/peruvian Ensepmble La Otra Orilla.
+1984-92 Co-founder and actress of the German/Peruvian Ensemble La Otra Orilla.
 Physical theatre, at that time intensely involved in expanded intercultural exchange.
 Co-founder of LOT-Theater Braunschweig, collaborating with this venue until 2005.
-Initiator and organizer of international culture- and arts projects.
-She works with live electronics and computers, develop-s research based or/and site specific installations.
+Initiator and organizer of international culture- and art projects.
+She works with live electronics and computers, develops research-based or/and site-specific installations.
 She plays improvised music: experimental use of voice in combination with real-time processing software and found objects.
 Since 2001 director of “TiG – Theater im Glashaus”, an ensemble of performers with learning difficulties http://www.theaterglashaus.de.
 2010 artistic director of “Handicap Null”, an international theater festival for artists with intellectual disability.
 Since 2009 member and co-founder of “Theater-Outlet”, a regional umbrella association for independent professional theater and related arts.

 Ahmet Yavuz Uydu is a multi-instrumentalist from Adana, Turkey with a background in Turkish classical singing.
 He has composed for both film and television and recently performed with Rafet El Roman at the Enmore Theatre.
 He performs with Oud, Bendir, Cumbus, and electric bass.